-Investment bonds are tax-paid investments i.e., issuers pay the tax on earnings at the tax rate of 30 per cent rather than the investor's personal marginal tax rate, and these earnings do not contribute to the investor's personal income.

-This can be particularly tax-effective for investors with a marginal tax rate above 30 per cent - and bearing in mind that my client was at risk of paying 17 per cent above that rate.
+Investment Bonds are tax-paid investments i.e., issuers pay the tax on earnings at the tax rate of 30%1 rather than the investor's personal marginal tax rate, and these earnings do not contribute to the investor's personal income.
+This can be particularly tax effective for investors with a marginal tax rate above 30% - and bearing in mind that my client was at risk of paying 17% above that rate.